Award: Up to $25,000. LOI Window: August 1 – 19, 2022 Award Distribution: January 2023.

 PCF has transitioned to a two-step application process.
 The Letter of Intent process for this year has closed and will reopen in summer 2022.

-Organizations were notified on September 1, 2021 as to whether PCF would like to see a full proposal.
-The deadline for full applications is September 30, 2021 at 11:59 PM.
-Full proposals will require the story of a client served, financial documents such as the Form 990 and audit (if available), board information, and demographic details of their organization and clients.
+If an organization is invited to submit a full proposal, it will required submission of the story of a client served, financial documents such as the Form 990 and audit (if available), board information, and demographic details of their organization and clients.

 Access to the online application system can be found by clicking the APPLY NOW link on this page during the application period.